mthodi/TopoScope/README.md

 }
  ```

- The source code was originally forked from this To get started using TopoScope, clone or download this [Toposcope](https://github.com/Zitong-Jin/TopoScope) by Ziton Jin.
+ The source code was originally forked from the [Toposcope Repository](https://github.com/Zitong-Jin/TopoScope) by Ziton Jin.

-I am maintaining this repository for my own research purpose, making modifications as needed.
+I am maintaining this repository for my own research purposes, making modifications as needed.

 ## What is TopoScope?